Aggression in dogs - motivation and causes

 Causes of aggression

 Aggression in dogs can be triggered by a variety of factors.
-Both the system and the environment play a crucial role here.
-The factors that can produce these behaviors are diverse and often complexly intertwined.
-This inevitably brings up the investment-environment debate, which deals with the influence of genetics (disposition) and environment (upbringing, socialization) on behavior.
-A dog may have a genetic predisposition to certain behaviors, such as aggression.
-Nevertheless, the environment in which he grows up and lives plays a decisive role in whether and how these abilities come into play.
-The genetic component determines possible behaviors, while environmental conditions significantly influence which of these behaviors are actually expressed.
+Both disposition and environment play a decisive role here.
+The factors that can bring about these behaviours are diverse and often complexly intertwined.
+The disposition-environment debate inevitably arises here, which deals with the influence of genetics (disposition) and environment (upbringing, socialisation) on behaviours.
+A dog may have a genetic predisposition for certain behaviours, such as aggression, but the environment in which it grows up and lives plays a decisive role in whether and how these dispositions come to fruition.
+The genetic component lays down possible behaviours, while the environmental conditions have a decisive influence on which of these behaviours are actually developed.

-Genetic factors are central in shaping a dog's temperament and behavioral tendencies.
-It is an undeniable fact that the DNA that a dog inherits from its parents forms the basis for many of its later behavioral patterns, including susceptibility to aggression.
-This does not mean that a dog's behavior is completely determined by its genes, but it does establish certain basic traits and potential that can emerge under certain circumstances.
-It is essential to emphasize that despite breed-specific tendencies, a significant portion of behavioral expression varies from dog to dog, and environment, training, socialization and individual experiences have a significant impact on how genetic tendencies ultimately manifest themselves.
-A dog of a breed with a reputation for gentleness may well exhibit aggressive behavior, and conversely, a dog of a breed often viewed as “difficult” may well be very friendly and gentle.
+Genetic factors are central in shaping a dog's temperament and behavioural tendencies.
+It is an undeniable fact that the DNA a dog inherits from its parents forms the basis for many of its subsequent behavioural patterns, including susceptibility to aggression.
+This does not mean that a dog's behaviour is entirely determined by its genes, but it does establish certain basic traits and potentials that may emerge in certain circumstances.
+It is essential to emphasise that, despite breed-specific tendencies, a significant proportion of behavioural expressions vary from dog to dog, and environment, upbringing, socialisation and individual experiences have a significant influence on how genetic predispositions ultimately manifest themselves.
+A dog of a breed with a reputation for gentleness may well display aggressive behaviour, and conversely a dog of a breed often regarded as 'difficult' may display aggressive behaviour.

-• German Shepherds: They were originally bred to work with sheep and should be able to protect the flock.
-In some cases, this can lead to them having a certain protective and vigilant tendency, which can also manifest itself as aggression towards strangers.
+• German Shepherd Dogs: They were originally bred to work with sheep and should be able to protect the flock, which in some cases can lead to them having a certain protective and watchful tendency, which can also manifest itself as aggression towards strangers.

-• Terrier-Rassen (z.B.
-Jack Russell Terrier): Many terriers were bred to hunt small game and often have high energy and stamina.
-They may also have a high threshold and a tendency to behave impulsively and reactively, which may result in a greater propensity for aggression, especially in situations that are perceived as threatening or challenging.
+• Terrier breeds (e.g. Jack Russell Terrier): Many terriers have been bred to hunt small game and often have high energy and stamina.
+They can also have a high stimulus threshold and a tendency towards impulsive and reactive behaviour, which can result in a higher propensity for aggression, especially in situations that are perceived as threatening or challenging.

-• Bullartige Terrier (z.B.
-American Staffordshire Terrier): These breeds are often associated with a certain stubbornness and aggressive behavior, but this should always be viewed with caution and on an individual basis.
-Historically, bull-like terriers were bred for various “sports” and tasks that could encourage aggressive behaviors.
-In the past, they were used, among other things, for bull and bear fights, but also as rat catchers.
-These activities promoted traits such as bravery, endurance and a certain willingness to be aggressive towards other animals.
+• Bull-type terriers (e.g. American Staffordshire Terriers): These breeds are often associated with a certain stubbornness and also with aggressive behaviour, but this should be viewed with caution and always individually.
+Historically, bull-type terriers were bred for various "sports" and tasks that could encourage aggressive behaviour.
+Among other things, they were used in the past for bull and bear fighting, but also as rat catchers.
+These activities promoted characteristics such as bravery, endurance and a certain willingness to be aggressive towards other animals.

-• Rottweiler: A Rottweiler may have a natural inclination to protect its territory or family, due to its history as a working dog in various protective and guarding roles.
-Therefore, they could exhibit aggressive tendencies in certain contexts, particularly when they perceive a threat to their territory or people.
+• Rottweiler: A Rottweiler may have a natural tendency to protect its territory or family, due to its history as a working dog in various guarding and protection roles, so they may exhibit aggressive tendencies in certain contexts, especially if they perceive a threat to their territory or people.

-When we talk about training and socialization in dogs, we are referring to the process by which dogs learn how to behave appropriately in different situations and towards different creatures.
-This affects their interactions with people, other animals and their environment in general.
+When we talk about training and socialisation in dogs, we are referring to the process by which dogs learn how to behave appropriately in different situations and towards different creatures, including their interactions with people, other animals and their environment in general.

-Socialization begins in puppyhood and continues throughout the dog's life.
-However, the primary socialization phase takes place between the third and twelfth week of life.
+Socialisation begins in puppyhood and continues throughout the dog's life, but the primary socialisation phase takes place between the third and twelfth week of life.
 During this period, it is essential that puppies are exposed to a variety of people, animals, environments and experiences.
-This helps prevent or at least minimize fear of unfamiliar objects, creatures or situations later in life.
+This helps to prevent or at least minimise fear of unfamiliar objects, creatures or situations later in life.

-A lack of socialization can lead to insecure or fearful behavior, which in turn can lead to aggression if the dog feels threatened or is backed into a corner.
-Likewise, a bad experience with a particular stimulus (such as another dog, person, or situation) during the critical socialization period can lead to anxiety and possibly aggressive behavior later in life.
+A lack of socialisation can lead to insecure or fearful behaviour, which in turn can lead to aggression if the dog feels threatened or backed into a corner.
+Similarly, a bad experience with a particular stimulus (such as another dog, person or situation) during the critical socialisation period can lead to fear and possibly aggressive behaviour later in life.

 The role of the owner

 This is where the role of the dog owner comes into play.
-Adhering to a structured training and socialization plan as well as observing and responding appropriately to the dog's behavior are essential.
-At the same time, building a strong bond between owner and dog through trust and respect is essential to creating a safe and stable environment in which the dog can learn.
+Sticking to a structured training and socialisation plan and observing and responding appropriately to the dog's behaviour are essential.
+At the same time, building a strong bond between owner and dog through trust and respect is essential to create a safe and stable environment in which the dog can learn.

 Epigenetics